Bertha Lutz

-Bertha Maria Júlia Lutz (August 2, 1894 – September 16, 1976) was a Brazilian zoologist, politician, and diplomat.
+Bertha Maria Júlia Lutz (2 August 1894 – 16 September 1976) was a Brazilian zoologist, politician, and diplomat.
 Lutz became a leading figure in both the Pan American feminist movement and human rights movement.
-She was instrumental in gaining women's suffrage in Brazil and represented her country at the United Nations Conference on International Organization, signing her name to the United Nations Charter.
+She was instrumental in gaining women's suffrage in Brazil and represented her country at the United Nations Conference on International Organization, signing her name to the United Nations Charter and championing the inclusion of Article 8 in the Charter.
 In addition to her political work, she was a naturalist at the National Museum of Brazil, specializing in poison dart frogs.
 She has four frog species and two lizard species named after her.

 Early life and education

-Bertha Lutz was born on August 2, 1894, in São Paulo, Brazil.
+Bertha Lutz was born on 2 August 1894, in São Paulo, Brazil.
 She was born to a British mother and a Brazilian father.
 Her father, Adolfo Lutz (1855–1940), was a pioneering physician and epidemiologist of Swiss origin, and her mother, Amy Marie Gertrude Fowler, was a British nurse.
 In her teenage years, she grew interested in the women's rights.
 Bertha Lutz studied natural sciences, biology and zoology at the University of Paris – Sorbonne graduating in 1918.
 Soon after obtaining her degrees, she returned to Brazil.
-Later she would attend the Federal University of Rio de Janeiro, graduating in 1933 with a law degree.
+Later, she would attend the Federal University of Rio de Janeiro, graduating in 1933 with a law degree.
 While in Europe, she also was introduced to and inspired by the militant suffrage movement.

 Career

 Early Brazilian women's organizations

 Bertha Lutz returned to Brazil in 1918 after her seven-year academic career in Paris.
-Upon her return she joined the Legiao da Mulher Brasilera (Brazilian Women's Legion) as an administrative director of a commission.
+Upon her return, she joined the Legiao da Mulher Brasilera (Brazilian Women's Legion) as an administrative director of a commission.
 The established goal of the organization, founded by Alice Rego Monterio in 1919, was to provide organized social services for women in Brazil.
 After gaining organizational experience, Bertha Lutz cofounded a new organization, the Liga para a Emancipação Intelectual da Mulher (The League for Intellectual Emancipation of Women), with Maria Lacerda da Moura in 1920.
 This organization advocated for the inclusion of women in scientific areas.
 In 1922, Lutz established Federação Brasileira pelo Progresso Feminino (the Brazilian Federation for the Advancement of Women, FBPF).
 This organization was different as it included women from across Brazil and created a national platform focused on socio-economic issues affecting women.
 After some time, the FBPF broadened the focus on socio-economic issues to include the right to vote.
 Within the first year of the FBPF's creation, Lutz and other members organized an international convention to take place in Brazil, which was attended by dignitaries within Brazil and from foreign nations, including notable feminists like Carrie Chapman Catt, Ana de Castro Osorio and Rosa Manus.